 Nine Types of Berries to Grow For Fall and Winter Floral Arranging

 There are spring and summer emerging berries that can look great in a vase (raspberries, strawberries and other edibles are all great options.)
 These don’t tend to last very long (mostly because I’m so tempted to pop them in in my mouth).
 But also because they aren’t as tough as the weather hardened boules that come on in the fall and persist to the winter.

 Ilex Heavy Berry Gold

 I’ve been growing Ilex Heavy Berry Gold for many years and, it took at least a few years before they produced stems that were worth a harvest (they were tiny when they went in so I am, as ever, hopeful for and ever more fruitful next year!).

 After you plant these holly berry bushes, they need to establish and have a healthy diet of sun.
 The birds are quick to eat these, so if you want to collect them, you have to be right on it.
 This is the same plant that produces winterberry (which is the red berry that we all associated with holiday decor) but the berry is gold.
 Like many Ilex varieties , these require both male and female plants, planted in proximity to each other, in order to bear fruit.

 Plants with red berries are always prized at the holidays.
 There is a reason that we use them to decorate at this time of year – it is because that is when they blaze in the landscape and are easy to find and harvest.

 Ilex Berry Heavy Winterberry

 This is the most classic shrub for holiday swags, wreath-making and general decorating.
 The berries remain after the leaves have fallen and are so eye-catching in a perfect shade of red.
-A male and female plant are needed for the berries to be produced, but breeders are constantly refining this plant to put on ever great profusions of berry stems.
-Try Berry Heavy Winterberry for thickest stems.
+You need both a male and female plant to produce berries.
+Breeders are constantly refining this plant to put on ever greater profusions of berry stems.
+Try Berry Heavy Winterberry for the thickest stems.